Niger Movement for Justice

-The Nigerien's Movement for Justice (in French Mouvement des Nigériens pour la justice, MNJ) is a largely Tuareg ethnic, northern Niger based militant group.
-But the MNJ also includes other nomadic ethnicities, within this area, such as the Toubou and the Fulani have also joined the group, which has been battling the Niger government since 2007.
+The Nigerien's Movement for Justice (French: Mouvement des Nigériens pour la justice, MNJ) is a largely ethnic Tuareg militant group based in northern Niger.
+However the group also includes other nomadic ethnicities within this area, such as the Toubou and the Fulani.
+These groups have been battling the Niger government since 2007.

 The MNJ wants a greater share of the revenues from northern Niger's uranium wealth to be invested in the region.
 Niger is one of the top five uranium producers in the world.
 It is also one of the bottom five poorest countries on earth.
 The MNJ also want a restriction of the area that will be affected by the expansion of the uranium mines, to protect the space they need to raise their animals.

-The Niger government has dismissed the MNJ as "bandits" and "drug-smugglers", and turned the northern half of the country into a closed military zone under curfew and military law suspending certain freedoms.
-Journalists are strictly prohibited from covering the rebellion.

 Events

 MNJ has claimed a series of attacks on the Nigerien Military and foreign economic interests since February 2007.
 The organization has taken responsibility for attacks which have killed 45 people and seized several Nigerien soldiers.
 In 2008, the MNJ claimed to have some 3,500 fighters, many of them defectors from the Nigerien military.

 In June 2007, the MNJ attacked northern Niger's main airport at Agadez and overran an army outpost in the Aïr Mountains taking over 70 Nigerien soldiers prisoner.

 On 6 July 2007, the MNJ kidnapped a Chinese nuclear engineer working for China Nuclear Engineering and Construction Corps, holding him for about 10 days until releasing him to the Red Cross.
 The company had been prospecting for uranium for some time in Teguidan Tessoumt in cooperation with the Niger government, and MNJ wanted them to cease their operations.

 On 22 June 2008, the MNJ kidnapped four employees of Areva, the French state nuclear corporation which has been exploiting northern Niger's uranium for over forty years.
 The French nationals were released to the Red Cross three days later.